 The installation of McIDAS-V is a simple three step procedure (download, install, and run).

 1. Download the appropriate package for your operating system from the McIDAS-V webpage.
-This file is only the installer and can be placed anywhere on your machine.
-When you run the installer in the next step, you can then indicate where you want McIDAS-V to be installed.
-The system requirements for McIDAS-V are also listed on the McIDAS-V webpage.
+This file is the installer and can be placed anywhere on your machine.
+The McIDAS-V installation directory will be defined in the next step, when the installer is run.
+The system requirements for McIDAS-V are listed on the McIDAS-V webpage.

-2. Install McIDAS-V by starting the installer by following the instructions appropriate for your operating system:
+2. Install McIDAS-V: Start the installer by following the instructions appropriate for your operating system:

 Mac OS X mount the .dmg and double-click the installer